Orange and blue is the most common color combination in photography. Do you know why?

 Orange and Blue Have the Highest Contrast

 Set your color wheel to grayscale.
-And see how orange and blue transform into shades of gray with the most recognizable contrast.
+And see how orange and blue transform into shades of grey with the most recognizable contrast.

 This helps our brain to recognize objects with the smallest effort.
-Our brains love simplicity.
+Our minds love simplicity.

 Blue and Orange Carries Emotional Weight

-Blue and orange are powerful colors even if used in a monochromatic color scheme.
-But include both in the same image and you’ll maximize the power of this combination.
+Blue and orange are dominant colors, even if used in a monochromatic color scheme.
+But include both in the same image, and you’ll maximize the power of this combination.

 The cold of the blue tones emphasizes the warmth of the orange ones.
 And vice versa.